HurricaneJames/dex/doc/Building Components with React.js and Flux.md

 Of course there are some bugs, there are always bugs.
 The biggest one is synchronization with the textarea.
 You probably did not notice, but typing in our textarea is "buggy".
 Everything is fine as long as we are appending to the end of the text, but try putting the cursor in the middle somewhere and type a few keys.
 You get one character at the cursor, and then the cursor jumps to the end of the line.
 This is a synchronization bug common to React and Flux.

 There are no great solutions to this problem.
-It is inherient to the Flux architecture.
+It is inherent to the Flux architecture.
 However, there are some workarounds that involve adding a slight buffer to the text area.
 I implemented one such workaround, [lazy-input (GitHub)](https://github.com/HurricaneJames/lazy-input), and published it to [lazy-input (npmjs)](https://www.npmjs.com/package/lazy-input).

 Simply add it to the `package.json` dependencies: `npm install --save lazy-input`.

-Then, require it in any modules that use `textarea` or `inpute` fields.
+Then, require it in any modules that use `textarea` or `input` fields.
 So, for example, the render function in `BlueBird.jsx` will become:

     render: function() {
       return (